Tuesday, November 9, 7pm

-All screenings are free, film with english subtitles
+All screenings are free and with English subtitles

-Alexander Kluge’s News from Ideological Antiquity: Marx–Eisenstein–Capital (2008) In collaboration with Platform for Pedagogy, 16 beaver, e-flux and Ludlow 38, Red Channels will be hosting a screening of Alexander Kluge’s film News from Ideological Antiquity: Marx–Eisenstein–Capital in three parts, over three days and at three different locations.
+In collaboration with Platform for Pedagogy, 16 beaver, e-flux, and Ludlow 38, Red Channels will be hosting a screening of Alexander Kluge’s film News from Ideological Antiquity: Marx–Eisenstein–Capital (2008) in three parts, over three days, and at three different locations.